publishpress/publishpress-series/readme.txt

 There have been some changes to how I provide support for Organize Series.
 Here are the different options for support:

 1. Post any support questions on the WordPress Forums at [wordpress.org](http://wordpress.org/support).
-I will keep an eye on the forums for bug reports but will not be actively responding to usage/installation help.
+I will keep an eye on the forums for bug reports but will NOT be actively responding to usage/installation help.
+If I don't respond to forum posts I'm not being rude or snubbing you, I just simply don't have time to respond because priority goes customers who have paid for support (see below).

 1. Subscribe to the Paid Basic Support Plan I am offering for Organize Series at [organizeseries.com](http://organizeseries.com).
 This will give access to the private support forums that I will be active on.

-1. You can also get support from the [WordPress Help Center](http://wphelpcenter.com).
-This is a service I have partnered with and when you pay for support from them I receive a commission so it's a way of contributing towards the work I do.
-When contacting them let them know my affiliate code which is *14322*.

 == Screenshots ==
 1. Organize Series Options Page:  There are so many possibilities for how Organzie Series can be customized.
 Nearly everything can be done on the built-in options page.